jacbreg/jacbreg.github.io/index.md

 My field of research is Organizational Economics.
 I work at the intersection of personnel economics, the economics of digitization, and behavioral economics.

-I study incentive structures and information transmission both online and offline.
+I study empirically incentive structures and information transmission both online and offline.

 You can download my [CV here](./CV.pdf) and my [Job Market Paper here](./JMP.pdf)